-6. Task USGS to continue the development and sponsorship of multi-hazard demonstration projects.
+6. Continue the development and sponsorship of multi-hazard demonstration projects.

-In 2008, USGS sponsored a very successful multi-hazard demonstration project in southern California that was initially funded by Congress in Fiscal Year (FY)
+NEHRP should encourage multi-hazard demonstration projects.
+In 2008, USGS sponsored a very successful multi-hazard demonstration project in southern California that was initially funded by Congress in Fiscal Year (FY) 2007.

-2007.
 The demonstration project effectively integrated the earthquake hazards faced by that region with the other natural hazards in a manner that encouraged preparedness and mitigation activities with multiple benefits.
-USGS should be tasked to expand their scope to include the development of multi-hazard assessments with other high-risk areas.
+USGS should be tasked to expand the development of multi-hazard assessments in other high-risk areas.

-We appreciate the ICC's support of the NEHRP and trust that these suggestions will be judged to be reasonable and represent constructive changes to the program aimed at covering various unaddressed problems and gaps.
-We believe they are consistent with the overarching goals of the NEHRP, and will further stimulate more effective and efficient use of the available funds.
+We appreciate the ICC's support of NEHRP and trust that these suggestions will be judged to be reasonable and represent constructive changes to the Program aimed at covering various unaddressed problems and gaps.
+We believe they are consistent with the overarching goals of NEHRP, support the vision outlined in the new Strategic Plan, and will further stimulate more effective and efficient use of the available funds.